The Job and Container Specifications

 require any elevated permissions on the host machines.
 All containers will be

-run on the host machine as the user running cargo-maelstrom
+run on the host machine as the user running cargo-maelstrom, maelstrom-run,

 However, if this is field is set to 0, the program will have some elevated permissions within the container, which may be undesirable for some jobs.